michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 * certified for compliance standards
 * encrypted at rest and in motion - data is always secured

+Cost of CosmosDB is measured by Request Units.
+To estimate how much we will need to pay there is Capacity Planner.

 # Time Series Data
 Time series data is a set of values organized by time.
 Usecase: asset progress over time, detect anomalies, visualize trends, compare historical trends.